JPAT-ROSEMARY/SCUBA/README.md

 To What Extent
 --
-Basically, the project started early 2012 for research & learning objectives.
+Basically, the project started in April 2012 for research & learning objectives.
+I am publishing it to support my profile.

 How Running SCUBA is Useful